OktarinTentakel/pattern-lab-basic-setup/readme.md

 Terminate execution with `CTRL+C` in the terminal window, where the container is running.

-Sometimes using `CTRL+C` might result in an "abort" error message, in that case, to really stop the process, use `docker-compose stop`.
+Sometimes using `CTRL+C` might result in an "abort" error message, in that case, to really stop the process, use `docker compose stop`.

 In order to get a shell on the running container, run